Using the Scratchpad to save and edit notes

 Overview

 Notes auto-save as you type, sync via the cloud, and stay available offline.
 Write by typing or tap the microphone to dictate.
-Pasted images sync too, so notes appear complete on every device where you're signed in.
+On desktop, pasted images sync alongside your text so notes look the same on every desktop device where you're signed in.

 Key behaviors